shrop/os-app-configs/shrop-imac.md

 * Setup admin and user accounts
 * Add Dropbox folder to the Dock
 * Setup symlink "~/Downloads" to point to "~/Dropbox/Downloads"
+* Remove all folders from the Dock
+* Turn on dock hiding

 System Preferences